 Hurricane damage has a major ripple effect on the wider economy.
-While a storm typically lasts for 9 days, the impact can extend for weeks or even months.
+While a storm typically lasts for around nine days, the impact can extend for weeks or even months.
 If a shipping route is rendered inaccessible, employees need to be made aware of open roads in order to minimize delivery disruption.

 The Federal Aviation Administration issued air reports during Hurricane Florence, sending notice of the suspension of air traffic operations directly impacted by the storm.
 They also issued alternate routes for delivery—essential information for any business to relay to key shipping and transportation stakeholders.